 When you search for an article about how to build more confidence, you find plenty of headlines about boosting your self esteem, and vice versa.

 As a fan of language, I knew there had to be a difference between the two – if they were the exact same concept, we wouldn’t need two different terms.

 So when I set out to write a step-by-step guide for building confidence, which eventually became my (shameless self-promotion alert!)
-Amazon #1 best-selling book Ready to Roar: How Shy, Quiet, Self-Doubting Guys Become Strong, Charming, Self-Confident Men, I knew I had to get to the bottom of it.
+Amazon #1 best-selling book Man in Command: How to Go From the Most Self-Doubting Guy in the Room to The Most Confident Man, I knew I had to get to the bottom of it.

 I wish I could tell you I finally sussed out the difference after going back to school, obtaining a PhD in psychology, and becoming the world’s leading expert in self esteem.

 But it turns out somebody did all of that decades ago – and to understand the difference between self esteem versus self confidence, all I had to do was give his research a close read.

 In this post, adapted from my aforementioned book Man in Command, I’ll explain the difference between self esteem and self confidence, break down the two most fundamental elements that lead to a deeply rooted, overall sense of self esteem, and explain how you can start cultivating confidence.

 Self Confidence Versus Self Esteem